LucaBonfiglioli/nnviz/docs/getting_started/basics.md

 ## Neural Networks as Graphs

-In the latest years, deep learning models have quickly grown in popularity and complexity, increasing the need for tools to develop them and visualize them.
+In the latest years, deep learning models have quickly grown in popularity and complexity, increasing the need for tools to **develop** them and **visualize** them.
 Modern deep learning models have evolved from simple feed-forward neural networks to complex architectures with multiple inputs and outputs, branches, loops, and more.
-The growing complexity of these models has led to the development of more complex and scalable tools for developing, training, and deploying them.
-However, understanding what is actually happening inside these models has become, to me at least, more and more difficult by just looking at the code.
+The **growing complexity** of these models has led to the development of more complex and scalable tools for developing, training, and deploying them.
+However, **understanding** what is actually happening inside these models has become, to me at least, more and more difficult by just looking at the code.

-A possible solution to this "conceptualization gap" is to visualize models as hierarchical graphs, where each node represents an operation, and each edge represents the data flow between operations.
+A possible solution to this "conceptualization gap" is to visualize models as **hierarchical graphs**, where each node represents an **operation**, and each edge represents the **data** flow between operations.
 This is the approach taken by NNViz (for visualization), but also by many other tools such as Torch Fx.

-Once a neural network is converted into a graph representation, it loses of course its OOP typical class structure, its flexibility and scalability, but since we are only interested in visualizing the model, this is not a problem, we only care about what operations are being performed, in what order, and what data looks like at each step, while keeping the ability to choose the level of abstraction we want to achieve.
+Once a neural network is converted into a **graph representation**, it loses of course its OOP typical class structure, its flexibility and scalability, but since we are only interested in visualizing the model, this is not a problem, we only care about what operations are being performed, in what order, and what data looks like at each step, while keeping the ability to **choose the level of abstraction** we want to achieve.
 This is also the reason why most scientific papers that describe neural networks usually do so by means of figures, rather than pseudocode.

 ```{md-mermaid}
 graph LR